fccagou/mygitserver/README.md

                   [--add-myself-as-git-sample]
                   <prefix_env>

     	--help|-h                  : This help
     	--run                      : Run the server after creation.
                                      Only works for current user.
+    	--update                   : Update config file in existing env.
     	--user                     : Install service for his user.
                                      Default is current user (fccagou)
     	--group                    : Install service for this group.
     	                             Default is current user group(fccagou).
     	--systemd-enable           : configure user systemd service and runs it.
                                      Only works for current user.
     	--systemd-uninstall        : remove user systemd configuration
                                      Only works for current user.
     	--listen-port              : Define http listen port.
     	                             Must be greter then 1024.
     	                             Default is 8080.
     	--add-myself-as-git-sample : Clone myself in repos.
     	prefix_env                 : dir where cgit and http data will be created

 Will create :